course-details-portlet

 Further on evaluation

-Portfolio Requirement 1 (individual) is completed in the form of approved knowledge tests related to the announced curriculum for the sessions in part A where this is relevant.
+Portfolio Requirement 1 (individual): Completion of approved knowledge tests related to the announced curriculum for relevant sessions in Part A.

-Portfolio Requirement 4 (individual) is to have completed/approved attendance and activity in the practice period (approved by an external supervisor).
-This is carried out in part B.
+Portfolio Requirement 4 (individual): Approved attendance and active participation during the practice period, verified by an external supervisor.
+This is completed in Part B.

-Portfolio Requirement 5 (group-based) consists of creating a poster based on a problem from practice and presenting it orally at the final session.
-This is carried out as part of part A
+Portfolio Requirement 5 (group-based): Development of a poster presentation based on a practical issue, with oral presentation during the final session.
+This is carried out as part of Part A.

-In the case of valid and documented absences exceeding 80%, alternative learning activities will be arranged.
-For OBL 2, this only applies if the absence from practice does not exceed 2 out of 5 practice days in total.
-For OBL 4, this only applies as long as the absence does not exceed 1 out of 3 days
+In cases of valid and documented absence exceeding 80%, alternative learning activities will be arranged.
+For Portfolio Requirement 3, this only applies if absence from practice does not exceed 2 out of the total 5 practice days.

 Specific conditions